catalyst/mahara-module_objectfs/README.md

 # mahara-module_objectfs

 A remote object storage file system for Mahara.
 Intended to provide a plug-in that can be installed and configured to work with any supported remote object storage solution.

-This plug-in requires [mahara-module_aws](https://github.com/catalyst/mahara-module_aws) to function.
+This plug-in requires either [mahara-module_aws](https://github.com/catalyst/mahara-module_aws)or[mahara-module_azure](https://github.com/catalyst/mahara-module_azure) to function.

 * [Use cases](#use-cases)
   * [Offloading large and old files to save money](#offloading-large-and-old-files-to-save-money)